Department : Biology

 - I have a long-standing involvement in secondary school science curriculum development, especially the Advanced Placement Biology program.

-- I have served in various capacities as part of the AP Biology Readings from 1986 to the present.
+- For 20 years, I served in various capacities as part of the AP Biology Reading.
 On two occasions, as a Question Leader, I had overall responsibility for setting the grading standards for one of the four free-response questions on that year's exam, and I had oversight responsibility for the scoring of that question.
 This extended to over 85,000 exams for each of those two years.

-- I have served as a consultant to the College Board for AP Biology since 1987.
+- I have served as a consultant to the College Board for AP Biology since 1987-present.

 - I was the recipient of the Advanced Placement Recognition Award, which was conferred by the Middle States Regional Assembly of the College Board in 1996.